rycid/shortsify/README.md

 ## Features

-- Convert landscape videos to 9:16 vertical format
+- Convert landscape videos to 9:16 vertical format (more formats coming soon)
 - Background blurring effect for a professional look
 - Super simple UI.
 Literally just three buttons needed
 - Progress tracking so you know when it'll be done